-Real time communication (RTC) is the norm from business to daily interactions.
+What is the RTC?
+Real-time communication (RTC) is the norm from business to daily interactions.
 Thanks to Internet technology, it has become as rapid as it is nowadays.
 But let’s first clarify what real-time communication is and how it evolved over time.

-A more technical insight would describe it as the simultaneous exchange of information over any type of telecommunications service from the sender to the receiver in connection with negligible latency.
+A more technical insight would describe it as the simultaneous exchange of information over any telecommunications service from the sender to the receiver in connection with negligible latency.
 It is actually low latency, the technology behind everything the Internet world enables in real-time, from video calls to live streaming.

 In general, RTC is enabled by:

 – technologies that end users interface with, i.e., the web and mobile applications

 – technologies that enable communication on the backend, i.e., APIs and the cloud

 Why is Real-Time Communication important?

 RTC is crucial because it allows instant and immediate information exchange.

 Thanks to this technology, we can communicate face-to-face, even miles apart.
 It enables individuals and businesses to collaborate and make decisions in real time, leading to increased efficiency and productivity.
 Additionally, it fosters better customer service by allowing quick responses to inquiries and resolving issues promptly.
 For instance, customer complaints can be conveyed to the business and handled in hours rather than days.
 In an emergency, real-time communication can save lives by allocating resources where they are most needed.

 Overall it revolutionalized our lives and keeps doing so.